bobbingwide/oik-blocks/readme.txt

 Forked from oik-block which will now only implement opinions.

 == Changelog ==
+= 0.5.0 =
+* Changed: Set styles for different sizes of dashicons in blockicon and blockinfo,[github bobbingwide oik-blocks issues 42]
+* Changed: Update libs to latest versions for PHP 8.0
+* Fixed: Check plugin is activated before loading a specific file in oik_blocks_check_server_func,[github bobbingwide oik-blocks issues 43]
+* Tested: With WordPress 5.7 and WordPress Multi Site
+* Tested: With Gutenberg 10.2.1
+* Tested: With PHP 8.0

 = 0.4.2 =
 * Added: Added styles for the block icon block ( oik-blocks/blockicon ),[github bobbingwide oik-blocks issues 42]
 * Tested: With WordPress 5.6-beta1 and WordPress Multi Site